Amy Davis Roth (A.K.A. Surly Amy) is a multimedia artist who resides in Los Angeles, California.

 Amy is the author and illustrator of The Feel Good Bar and Grill an all ages fictional story you can color about robots who live and work on the moon Enceladus!

 Amy was a longtime contributor (since 2009) to the widely popular blog Skepchick.org where she wrote about critical thinking, feminism, secularism, science communication, and pop culture.
-She is managing editor and co-founder of Skepchick’s sister site that deals with the intersection of art and science called, Mad Art Lab and is the cohost of the podcast on the same topic called Mad Art Cast.
-She also co-hosts the Maker Podcast called Makers’ Hustle.
+She is managing editor and co-founder of Skepchick’s sister site that deals with the intersection of art and science called, Mad Art Lab.
 Along with her ceramic work, she is also a painter and a part-time photographer.
 She has created art for Film and started her career doing graphic design.
 She is the founder of the Los Angeles Women’s Atheist and Agnostic Group or LAWAAG, a private group for women that meets monthly in Los Angeles.
+Amy teaches an abstract fluid painting or paint pouring class monthly.
+Join her cannabis friendly art class on Meetup: Pot and Paint.

 Amy created the installation art project called A Woman’s Room Online in 2014.